Fj00/CEL/README.md

 Elements 1-103 in the periodic table are all included for completeness.
 Elements 104-118 are all theoretical and in most cases have been synthesized in only very small quantities.

-Agent nouns (-ER, -OR, -IST) are avoided, unless they are significantly common, or a profession or tool.
+Agent nouns (-ER, -OR, -IST) are avoided, unless they are significantly common, or a profession, machine or tool.

+Favored simple plurals with -ES or -S over more obscure plurals

+Only major currencies are included, DOLLAR(S), EURO(S), [Swiss] FRANC(S), POUND(S), YEN.
+PESO(S) is also included due to commonality.

+Google Books Ngram Viewer was helpful for 2-3 letter words.
+It provided a percent score for each of the words based on their frequency within books.

 Impossible to be objective